Working the COVID-19 Front Lines

 Molly Caniff believes her dad’s role is just as important as hers at the hospital.
 “If they don’t have the title of a doctor or nurse, that doesn’t mean they’re not on the front lines.
 At the end of the day, our goal is the same.
 It’s to take care of our community.
 It’s to take care of patients and each other,” she said.
 “We can’t do our job without everybody else, IT environmental services, registration, security officers and I think a lot of times that gets forgotten.”

 At FZ, we exist to have a positive impact on the lives of people – our customers, employees, and community.
-We see our essential work at this time, whether it be in hospitals, food processing facilities, or on a project like the Grand Rapids Biodigester, as part of that mission to have a positive impact.
+We see our COVID-19 front line work at this time, whether it be in hospitals, food processing facilities, or on a project like the Grand Rapids Biodigester, as part of that mission to have a positive impact.
 As electricians, technicians, and engineers, it’s our job to keep pressing forward in order to keep the communities where we live and work safe.